overcast07/wayback-machine-spn-scripts/README.md

 * February 25, 2022: Addition of `include_pattern.txt` and `exclude_pattern.txt`; improvements to how `-r` resumes sessions with outlinks (see [#11](https://github.com/overcast07/wayback-machine-spn-scripts/issues/11))
 * April 10, 2022: Bug fix (server-side change)
 * July 10, 2022: Bug fix (server-side change)
+* December 17, 2022: Improved and added console messages that appear when the script starts and ends

 ### Future plans